Jemimahosei/CornellSOUP/design-plan/design-journey.md

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

 2. Have you ever been involved in any outdoor event or organization focused on outdoor activity?
-    - If yes:
+If yes:

-    3. What brought you to the event or attracted you to the organization?
+    2a.
+What brought you to the event or attracted you to the organization?

-    4. Did you seek out information about the event/organization?
+    2b.
+Did you seek out information about the event/organization?
-    4a.
+    2b i.
 If yes, what information were you specifically looking for?
 Did you find it?
 How did you access that information?

-    5. How was your experience at the event or as a part of the organization?
+    2d.
+How was your experience at the event or as a part of the organization?
 Tell me a bit about it.

-6. Are you currently or have you previously been involved in SOUP?
-    - If yes (involved):
+3. Are you currently or have you previously been involved in SOUP?
+If yes (involved):

-   7. Why did you join SOUP?
+   3a.
+Why did you join SOUP?

-   8. Before joining, did you seek out information about the organization?
+   3b.
+Before joining, did you seek out information about the organization?
-   8a.
+   3b i.
 If yes, what information were you specifically looking for?
 Did you find it?
 How did you access that information?

-    9. After joining, did you seek out information about the organization?
+   3c.
+After joining, did you seek out information about the organization?
-    9a.
+   3c i.
 If yes, what information were you specifically looking for?
 Did you find it?
 How did you access that information?

-    10. How is/was your experience as a part of the organization?
+4. 4a.
+How is/was your experience as a part of the organization?
 Tell me a bit about it.

-11. What haven't I asked you today that you think would be valuable for me to know?
+5. What haven't I asked you today that you think would be valuable for me to know?

 **After the interview:** "This was really helpful.
 Thank you so much for agreeing to speak with me today.
 Have a great day!"